Last Remaining Seats FAQs

 Last Remaining Seats (LRS) is the Los Angeles Conservancy's annual series of classic films and live entertainment in historic theatres.
 It takes place over several weeks each summer, typically in June.
 What started in 1987 as a way to draw attention to L.A.'s historic theatres is now a summer tradition!

-Conservancy members can purchase tickets during the members-only presale, beginning Wednesday, March 27 at 10 a.m.
-General public sales begin Wednesday, April 10 at 10 a.m.
+Conservancy members can purchase tickets during the members-only presale, beginning Wednesday, April 6.
+General public sales begin Wednesday, April 22.

-Advance tickets are $18 each for Conservancy members and $22 each for the general public.
+Advance tickets are $18 each for Conservancy members, $22 each for the general public, and $16 for youth (member or general public).
 Any remaining tickets sold at the door are $22.

-We don't offer series tickets, but you can purchase tickets to each seperate screening on your own.
+We don't offer series tickets, but you can purchase tickets to each separate screening on your own.

 You can buy up to four tickets per screening at the member price and unlimited tickets at the non-member price.
 If you're a Cornerstone member, you can buy up to eight tickets per screening at the member price, but you can buy only four of them online (for more, contact the office at email@example.com or 213-623-2489).